mikeboensel/mikeboensel.github.io/_posts/2018-03-04-schoolyard-fights.md

 When I'd look at the lectures the details were sparse.
 The professor said once: "I don't want to get into the details, but for our purposes just know \<fill in the blank>".
 And now problems related to it are showing up ...
 Yeah, you didn't want to deal with it and neither do I....

-**So, why was I mad?** Clearly its not a productive emotion for learning...but...
+**So, why was I mad?** Clearly it's not a productive emotion for learning...but...

 ## I felt a social contract had been violated
 In my mind that contract read: